cyberphor/knowledge-base/cloud/design/capacity-planning/README.md

 User density is how many concurrent connections are there when system performance is acceptable.

 ### Patterns
 A pattern is when a design is repeated at specific intervals.
-One example is system load.
+One example is [system load](/compute/README.md#central-processing-unit).

 How can a pattern be used to make a prediction about capacity?
 * If one CPU is overloaded every Monday morning, two CPUs may be necessary
 * Baseline: one CPU is overloaded every Monday morning
 * Prediction: two CPUs may be necessary

-**System Load**
-System load is how many processes are waiting to be executed by the CPU.
-For example, consider these system load metrics: 0.50 (1 minute), 0.75 (5 minutes), 1.00 (15 minutes).
-The CPU is overloaded.
-In the past 15 minutes, there was at least one process waiting to be executed.

 ### Anomalies
 An anomaly is anything outside of the normal range of expected behavior or performance of a system.